nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 1. Initial launch

-   1. Download the jar file and copy into an empty folder
+   1. Download the jar file and copy it into an empty folder

    2. Double-click the jar file.<br>Expected: Shows the GUI with a set of sample contacts